DCAN-Labs/HBCD-MADE/docs/source/expected_outputs.rst

 For each task, two .csv files are automatically produced by MADE: a trial measures file and a summary statistics file.

+Click :download:`here <csv_data_dictionary.csv>` to download a data dictionary defining the fields in each .csv output file.

 **I. Trial Measures**

 Output files ending in ``trialMeasures.csv`` are created for MMN, VEP, and FACE and contain the following output variables for each trial retained after processing: